hametuha/anyway-feedback/readme.md

 * Quit using session.
 Vote history will be stored in Cookie.
 * Refine admin screen.
 * Fix some style sheet.
+* Bug fix. trashed posts will be no longer displayed on widget.
-* Add Google Analytics event tracking.
+* **New Feature** Add [Google Analytics event tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/events).
 See detail at setting screen.

 ### 0.6